 Board of directors

-Anthony M. Brown, Esq., Chairman of the board / Secretary
+Anthony M. Brown, Esq., board member

 Anthony currently is a senior associate at the law firm of Chianese and Reilly Law,P.C., heading their family and estates law division serving married and unmarried individuals, couples and families.
 Anthony is the Executive Director of The Wedding Party and has been a Board member since its inception in 1999.
 Anthony is the founder of TimeForFamilies.com, a web environment dedicated to assisting gay and lesbian couples create their own families.
 Anthony has worked as a law guardian at The Children’s Law Center, representing the legal needs of children in Brooklyn Family Court.
 Anthony also worked as a legal intern for Lambda Legal in the summer of 2002.
 Anthony was appointed as a board member and Secretary of the board of Men Having Babies upon its incorporation in July 2012 and has served as Board Chairman since 2013.

 Michael Doyle, MD, board member